 You can get a customizable range of firmness and contouring as you desire.

 – Due to the presence of pocketed coils, hybrid mattresses have a better bounce compared to other mattresses.

 The ILD feature lets hybrid mattresses provide enhanced contour abilities.

 – Hybrid mattresses minimize motion transfer due to the way the different layers are optimized.

 – Hybrid mattresses are more expensive than other forms of mattresses.

-– When newly purchased, hybrid mattresses produce a lot of off-gassing odor.
+– When newly purchased, hybrid mattresses produce a lot of off-gassing odour.

-– The multiple components of hybrid mattress make them cumbersome and difficult to move.
+– The multiple components of a hybrid mattress make them cumbersome and difficult to move.